PlebPool/gs_cli/README.md

 # gs_cli
 GS_CLI = Github Session Command Line Interface.

 GS_CLI is a cli tool that allows the creation of "git sessions" by selecting a local repository.
 Once you have selected it, your bolt action-ish way of making commits gets a semi automatic upgrade.
 All you have to do is type the commit message and hit enter.
+The tool will commit your changes and wait for your next commit message.

 At the end of the "session" this tool asks you if you want to push your commits.